-The songs Robertson is known for may have been written his band mates without attribution or compensation
+The songs may have been written his band mates without attribution or compensation

 Robbie Robertson was recently Robertson inducted into Songwriters Hall of Fame.
 Robertson’s songwriting fame comes mainly from his work with The Band.